petermax2/valgrind-parser/README.md

 ## How to run

 The tool takes at least one file as input and parses it for valgrind suppressions.
-If more than one file is provided, the suppressions of each file are appended.
+If more than one file is provided, the suppressions of each file are concatenated.

 Every suppression is only written out once.
-Duplicates will be ignored.
+Duplicates are ignored.

 ### Example